MakieOrg/Makie.jl/docs/src/animation.md

 # Animations

-With `Makie.jl` it is easy to create animated plots.
+With Makie it is easy to create animated plots.
-Animations work by making changes to data or plot attribute Observables and recording the changing scene frame by frame.
+Animations work by making changes to data or plot attribute Observables and recording the changing figure frame by frame.
 You can find out more about the Observables workflow on the [Observables & Interaction](@ref) page.